altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "Who are you talking to?"
 *Martha lowered her hands slowly, gesturing to his gun* *Kent lowered his gun*
-"Who are you talking to?"
+"...Who are you talking to?"
 ~He repeated.~
 "Well, his name’s Rossin, he’s a non-physical person" ~Rossin perked up at that.~